seed-labs/seed-emulator/examples/06-mini-internet/README.md

 make_service_as(155, [cymru], 105)
 ```

+Now, with the service helper, create some AS to host some services.
+The important ones here are AS154 and AS155, which hosts the reverse DNS (`in-addr.arpa`) and the Cymru IP origin service.
+They will make the traceroute looks prettier in the simulation.

 ## Create DNS infrastructure

+Now, let's proceed to build the DNS infrastructure.
+DNS infrastructure is required for both the reverse DNS and Cymru IP origin service, as well as other zones we are going to host in the simulation.

 ### Root and TLD NS

+The first step will be to create the root DNS and the TLD DNS.
+This can be done with the helper we created eariler:

 ```python
 make_dns_as(160, ['.'], 103)
 make_dns_as(161, ['net.', 'com.', 'arpa.'], 103)
 ```

+The above created two ASes, AS160 and AS161.
+Both are in IX103.
+AS160 will be hosting the root zone, and AS161 will be hosting the `.net`, `.com` and `.arpa` TLD zones.

 ### Other NS

+Now, host zome other zones.

 #### Adding records

+Before hosting zones, we can first create the zones and add some records to them.

 ```python
 dns.getZone('as150.net.').addRecord('@ A 10.150.0.71')